 To delineate the site and deter trespassers from entering the mitigation areas, Environmentally Sensitive Area signs were installed and in 2021 wooden post fencing connected with cables was installed along the boundaries of the mitigation areas (Figure 4).
 In addition, public outreach to recreational users of the area was conducted to educate the public on the restoration efforts.
-Lastly, stinging and thorny vegetation, including California blackberry (Rubus ursinus), California wild rose (Rosa californica), and stinging nettle (Urtica dioica), were planted in the mitigation areas to further deter entry.
+Stinging and thorny vegetation, including California blackberry (Rubus ursinus), California wild rose (Rosa californica), and stinging nettle (Urtica dioica), were planted in the mitigation areas to discourage human entry into the mitigation areas.

-4.0 SUMMARY OF YEAR 3 MAINTENANCE ACTIVITIES
+4.0 SUMMARY OF YEAR 4 MAINTENANCE ACTIVITIES